-We are focused on improving the quality of cardiac recordings obtained during ablation of atrial fibrillation, the most common cardiac arrhythmia, and ventricular tachycardia, an arrhythmia evidenced by a fast heart rhythm originating from the lower chambers of the heart, which can be life-threatening.
-Cardiac ablation is a procedure that corrects conduction of electrical impulses in the heart that cause arrhythmias.
-During this invasive procedure, a catheter is usually inserted using a venous access into a specific area of the heart.
-A special radiofrequency generator delivers energy through the catheter to small areas of the heart muscle that cause the abnormal heart rhythm.
-According to a 2009 article in Circulation: Arrhythmia and Electrophysiology, ablation is superior to pharmacological treatments and is becoming a first line of therapy for certain patients with arrhythmias ("Treatment of Atrial Fibrillation With Antiarrhythmic Drugs or Radiofrequency Ablation," Circulation: Arrhythmia and Electrophysiology (2009) 2: 349-361).
+Our initial focus is on improving intracardiac signal processing and diagnostic information for catheter ablation procedures for the complex arrhythmias, atrial fibrillation, the most common cardiac arrhythmia, and ventricular tachycardia, an arrhythmia evidenced by a fast heart rhythm originating from the lower chambers of the heart, which can be life-threatening.
+Cardiac catheter ablation is a procedure that corrects conduction of electrical impulses in the heart that cause arrhythmias and is now a preferred treatment for certain arrhythmias.
+During this procedure, a catheter is usually inserted using a venous access into a specific area of the heart.
+Cryo or radiofrequency energy is delivered through the catheter to destroy small areas of the heart muscle that cause the abnormal heart rhythm.
+According to a 2014 article in Circulation: Arrhythmia and Electrophysiology, catheter ablation should be considered as the first-line therapy for patients with paroxysmal atrial fibrillation ("Ablation Versus Drugs: What is the Best First-Line Therapy for Paroxysmal Atrial Fibrillation?"
+(Circ Arrhythm Electrophysiol.
+2014; 7:739-746).